RajaVamsi11/echo-music-player/README.md

 - Create Custom Playlists by Adding your Tracks to Favorites
 - Smart Remembering automatically applies previously Selected Controls
 - User Friendly - Great UI and UX

+One can find apk file of the app <a href='https://drive.google.com/file/d/1INGv-GwsPhmqDeNBGRr4mlPgvp66yrW0/view'>here</a>.